17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 These are Russian chickens that are known for their ornamental purposes.
 Russian Orloff was docile and friendly.

-They’re also good in terms of egg-laying, as they can lay up to 150 light brown eggs per year.
+They’re also good for egg-laying, as they can lay up to 150 light brown eggs yearly.
 A female Russian Orloff weighs about 6.6 lbs., while a male weighs about 7.9 lbs.

 They’re also good for meat production.
-The Russian Orloff chicken is not very noisy and is suitable for beginners who are looking to raise chickens for the first time.
+The Russian Orloff chicken is not noisy and is suitable for beginners looking to raise chickens for the first time.

-You can keep them with the children, and they’ll remain calm all the time.
+You can keep them with the children, and they’ll always remain calm.
 The cost of each chick is around $6.

 • Save

 These are dual-purpose breeds of chicken.
 Phoenix chickens are known for their ornamental purposes and are bred in Germany.
-They have a small white body and lay white, creamy, or light brown eggs.
+They have small white bodies and lay white, creamy, or light brown eggs.

 Its yearly egg production ranges from 150 to 180.
 A mature rooster weighs about 5.5 lbs. and a hen about 5.4 lbs.
 Phoenix chickens are also good in terms of meat production.
 They can be kept in small pens.

-They’re docile and make very little noise, so they’re suitable for beginners who are looking to raise chickens for the first time.
+They’re docile and make little noise, so they’re suitable for beginners looking to raise chickens for the first time.
 The cost of each chick is about $5 per chick.

 • Save